fg0611/path-to-data-science/README.md

-# path-to-data-science
+# Path to Data Science
- here i'll be working with data related techs
+ here i'll be working with data science related techs